GeelyDesign/geelydesignweb/index.md

       href: geely-design-china
   box2:
     title: Gothenburg
     text: In the heart of Sweden’s automotive cluster Gothenburg, we have concentrated all our efforts in the creation of the new brand in the Geely family, Lynk & Co, and all of its coming products.
-LYNK & CO has made its mark by sophisticated design and an appreciation of the connected world we live in.
+Lynk & Co has made its mark by sophisticated design and an appreciation of the connected world we live in.
     btn:
       text: view gallery
       href: geely-design-europe